 Whether you want to hike along the coastal path, go kayaking in search of seals and dolphins, or just relax on the sand, this incredible beauty spot is not to be missed.

 6.)
 Watch the sunrise at Hawke’s Bay

-If you’re looking for a gorgeous sunrise, head to the top of Te Mata Peak.
-You won’t be disappointed!
+Plus, if you’re looking for a gorgeous sunrise, head to the top of Te Mata Peak.

 7.)
 See the volcano at White Island, Whakaari